The Laurentian Library, in context

 Search could be a bit improved.
 Finding the treasures like plut.
 39.1 (Mediceus of Virgil) was difficult: Inserting “plut.
 39.1” didn’t show the results I wanted; the vernacular name didn’t work either, but I expected that.
 In the end, I filtered the results: “Manuscripts dated 0400 to 0500, by collection “Plutei”, and there it was.
 Not ideal, but Search Engines are tricky to set up, so in my opinion this is a forgivable fault.

 There is also no clear indication of the copyrights except the superimposed watermarks and the copyright symbol in the footer.
-This caused us to investigate before posting anything, and thank the Tremulous Hand of Worcester we did[ 6 ]See the note at the end of the post.
+This caused us to investigate before posting anything, and thank the Tremulous Hand of Worcester we did.
 It is a shame that the rules concerning how you can use the images are not clearly explained on the website.

 The new interface is based on “MagusOnline” software.
 We wanted to read some more technical details to understand it better, alas we were unable to find any documentation.